Pre Workout vs Protein Shake

 • Very common supplement

-Protein Shakes are for people who are training hard and are looking to build more muscle.
+Protein Shakes are for people who are training hard and are looking for a supplement to top up their intake of protein, in addition to what they are getting from their nutrition plan.

-As you no doubt already know, protein is the building blocks of muscle, so if you’re looking to build more muscle, you’ll need to make sure that your body is being supplied with the fuel it needs to do so.
+As you no doubt already know, dietary protein is needed to support the growth and maintenance of muscle mass.
+So if you’re looking to build more muscle, you’ll need to make sure that your body is being supplied with the fuel it needs to do so.

-The good thing about Whey Protein is that it contains a wide range of the Amino Acids your body needs to build more muscle.
+The good thing about Whey Protein in particular is that it contains a wide range of the Amino Acids your body needs to build more muscle.

-Now you might think that it’s normal to only take a protein shake after the gym, to help with recovery, but many people do take them before the gym too to help give them fuel for their workout.
+Now you might think that it’s normal to only take a protein shake after a workout to help to support recovery – but many people do take them before the gym too to help give them fuel for their workout.

 So, how do you choose between a Pre Workout or Protein Shake?

-Want amazing workouts? = Take a quality Pre Workout
+Want to support your workouts? = Take a quality Pre Workout

-Want to build more muscle? = Drink a quality Protein Shake
+Want to support your recovery? = Drink a quality Protein Shake

 Although there seems to be quite a lot of confusion between these two types of supplements, they have very different purposes.

-A Protein Shake is designed to give your body the fuel it needs to build more muscle.
+A Protein Shake is designed to give your body the fuel it needs to support recovery (before / after your workout).

-Well, because these two supplements have different goals, they should complement each other and it should be perfectly OK to use them with each other.
+Well, because these two supplements have different goals, in theory they should complement each other and it should be perfectly OK to use them with each other.

 Most protein shakes do not contain any stimulants such as caffeine, so there shouldn’t be any danger of over-doing it with those.

-Clearly, it’s best that you take your pre workout supplement around 30 minutes before starting your training session.
+Generally speaking, most pre workout supplements are designed to be consumed around 30 minutes before starting your training session.

-With protein shakes, there is much debate about when the best time to take them is.
+With protein shakes, there is a bit more of a debate about when the best time to take them is.

 The general consensus is that you should take your protein shake as close to your training session as possible.